Trade desk open: Now booking dealers across Utah, Idaho, Oregon & Colorado —open a trade account

 How much does composite fencing cost per linear foot?

-Installed Compoxen composite fencing typically ranges from $45 to $85 per linear foot depending on color, height, site complexity, and region.
-Material-only pricing is available to certified dealers.
-Request a region-specific quote for an exact number.
+Installed Compoxen composite fencing in Utah typically ranges from $45 to $85 per linear foot depending on color, height, site complexity, and location.
+Material-only pricing is available out of our Lehi warehouse.
+Request a quote for an exact number on your project.

 Why is composite fencing more expensive than wood up front?